5T33Z0/OC-Little-Translated/04. Adding missing components/README.md

 - Search for `PNP0C0C` and add ***SSDT-PWRB*** if it is missing.
 Adds Power Button Device
 - Search for `PNP0C0E` and add ***SSDT-SLPB*** if missing, this part is needed for the `PNP0C0E Sleep Correction Method`.

-**CAUTION:** When using the any of the patches, note that `LPC`/`LPCB` name should be consitent with the name used in the original ACPI.
+**CAUTION:** When using the any of the patches, note that `LPC`/`LPCB` name should be consistent with the name used in the original ACPI.